SustainabilityView More Stories >

 During the holiday season, as gifts are exchanged and online gifting continues to rise, 25 percent more trash is thrown away—much of it containing expanded polystyrene (EPS) foam packaging, commonly referred to as styrofoam.

-EPS foam contains beads of chemicals and oil and while it protects packages from breaking, it’s nearly impossible to break down once thrown into the trash and can’t be recycled.
+EPS foam contains beads of chemicals and oil and while it protects packages from breaking, and can be difficult to recycle depending on what municipal recycling services are available.
 In fact, EPS foam can take more than 500 years to even begin to biodegrade.

 Our packaging team found a way to replace EPS foam in our private-label holiday product assortment with recyclable materials like molded pulp and paper.